dotCMS/plugin-content-import-export/README.md

 10. The CSV Text Delimiter.
 This is if you use a " or ' or other symbol to indicate when a text end.

 11. The Publish property.
 Check it only if you want the process automatically publish the content that will be imported.

+12. The Override existing content version? property.
+Check it, if you want that the import process don't generate a new version of the existing content.

+13. The Delete structure contents? property.
+Check it, if you want to delete all the contents in the structure before doing the import.